Vukoman Aračić: Biography

 Aračić was born in the village of Lanište, in the Jagodina district, to parents Petar and Stevana.
 He completed four grades of elementary school in Jagodina and six grades of high school in Kragujevac, graduating in 1869.
 Following this, he enrolled in the Artillery School of the Military Academy, where he finished ninth grade, graduating in 1874 with a ranking of seventh out of 20 cadets.
 Notably, he was in the same class as the renowned General Božo Janković, who became the liberator of Kosovo in 1912, and General Leonid Solarević.

 During the First Serbian-Turkish War, he served as an adjutant for the general staff of the Timok Corps.
-In the Second Serbian-Turkish War (1877–1878), and held the position of chief of staff for the Jagodina Brigade.
+In the Second Serbian-Turkish War (1877–1878), he held the position of chief of staff for the Jagodina Brigade.
 On 29 December 1877 (11 January 1878 in the new calendar), he led his fellow countrymen into the Niš Fortress and participated in the battles at Samokov.

 For the next two years, he held the rank of Captain of the 2nd Class and served as an ordnance officer for the Šumadija Division.
 As a state cadet, Aračić traveled to Vienna in 1880 to study engineering, remaining there until 1882.
 After his return from Vienna, he became the Chief of Staff of the Engineering Regiment.
 In 1885, he was promoted to Captain I Class in the general staff profession, and just before the war against the Bulgarians, he was appointed Chief of Staff of the Drina Division of the 1st Call.
 In October 1887, he was named Commander of the 6th Infantry Battalion.

 In April of the following year, he assumed the role of acting head of the External Department within the Operations Department of the General Staff.
 Throughout the 1890s, he undertook various responsibilities in central military administration.
 His positions included Acting Chief of the Operations Department of the Ministry of War, Deputy Chief of the General Staff, Chief of the General Military Department of the Ministry of War, and Assistant Chief of Staff of the Active Army Command.